jina-ai/fastapi-serve/docs/export/README.md

 fastapi-serve export main:app --kind kubernetes
 ```

-The YAMLs would be generated in the current directory under `gateway/gateway.yml`.
-This can be used to create Kubernetes resources.
-You can then apply these resources to your local / managed Kubernetes cluster.
+The YAMLs are generated in the current directory under `gateway/gateway.yml`.
+They can be used to create Kubernetes resources.
+You can then apply these resources to your local or managed Kubernetes cluster.

-### 🎯 Wrapping Up
+### 🎯 Wrapping up

 The power of `fastapi-serve` extends beyond the cloud, with built-in support for exporting your FastAPI applications for self-hosting.
 We handle the setup and dependency management, so you can focus on developing your FastAPI application without worrying about the infrastructure.